tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 ## tweak ESLint config (_.eslintrc.yml_)

-restart vim for these changes to take effect.
+restart Vim for these changes to take effect.

 - 4 spaces are used for indentation by default - change to 2 spaces: